 What will I receive?

 Once the registration is completed, the Registrar will give you one free short birth certificate and an infant registration form (HS123) to register with your family doctor and obtain your child’s medical card.
 Birth certificates, either long or short, can be purchased at the time of registration for £8 per copy.

-The Registrar’s Office can also provides help and advice about the following issues:
+The Registrar’s Office can also provide help and advice about the following issues:

 - re-registering a birth, for example, if you want to add the father’s name after the initial registration